 The Russian General Staff conducted the active phase of ZAPAD-2021 from 10 to 16 September 2021.
 The exercise scenario allowed for practicing interoperability, training basic military tasks, and experimenting with new equipment on the battlefield.
-More importantly, the scenario permitted the General Staff to evaluate the contribution of tactical activities to the operational level of warfare.3 Unfortunately, the body of knowledge on the Russian concept of operations in the Baltic Sea region is limited.
+More importantly, the scenario permitted the General Staff to evaluate the contribution of tactical activities to the operational level of warfare.
+Unfortunately, the body of knowledge on the Russian concept of operations in the Baltic Sea region is limited.
 Antiaccess/area denial (A2/AD), the gray zone, and the Gerasimov doctrine are topics of Russian military power that received intense scrutiny over the years.4 However, if there is such a thing as an A2/AD strategy, a zone that is gray, or a doctrine designed by one person, they provide little utility to Western military planners and commanders in the Baltic Sea region.
-A better understanding of the operational planning in the Baltic Sea region is critical because it partly determines the outcome of the unlikely event of an Article 5 scenario on NATO's eastern flank.
-Article 5 of the NATO charter states that "an armed attack against one or more of them in Europe or North America shall be considered an attack against them all."5
+A better understanding of the operations in the Baltic Sea region allows military planners and commanders to increase understanding of its premises.
+Insufficient knowledge of the adversary's course of action is detrimental to success.
+A better understanding of Russian operational planning in the Baltic Sea region is critical because it partly determines the outcome of the unlikely event of an Article 5 scenario on NATO's eastern flank.